Blood Clots in Eye Prevention Tips to Reduce Your Risk

 Blood clots in eye can be prevented through healthy lifestyle measures within your control.
 However, some factors require extra medical support.

-Medical Ways to Prevent Blood Clots in Eyes
+Medical Ways to Prevent Blood Clots in the Eyes

 • Lowering high cholesterol - Stations or other cholesterol drugs help prevent blood thickening.